Get Out of This World

 Use this itinerary to get a general idea of the timings for the Paramo del Sol trek and to make sure you don’t miss any highlights.

 The timings will obviously depend on your fitness level.
 Amongst people fit enough to consider doing the trek, our speed was roughly average.
-Our group of seven—our friends Jorge, Jess, Oskar (who took all of the best photos in this post), our two guides, Kim, and I—walked at a steady pace, and took two-to-five minute breaks every hour or so.
+Our group of seven—our friends Jorge (owner of Las Cometas Hostel in Jerico), Jess, Oskar (who took all of the best photos in this post), our two guides, Kim, and I—walked at a steady pace, and took two-to-five minute breaks every hour or so.
 We’re not mountain goats, but we’re not hippos either.

 04:10: It begins